 Terra ignores him and stands.
 He closes his lunch box and approaches the table with the fae and three girls, drawing curious looks from all of them.
 When he sits to the side in one of the empty chairs, they become annoyed.

 “Um.
-Can we help you?” the brunette girl asks.
-The Hispanic girl looks the least hostile, as she plays with her fork over her untouched food and appraises him curiously.
+Can we help you?” the blonde asks.
+The Latino girl seems the least hostile, appraising him with a brow raised as she twirls her fork through untouched food.

 “Yeah, mind looking at my drawing?
 I want a second opinion.”
 Terra pulls a folded slip of paper out of his pocket and opens it to reveal the simple sketch on the inside.
 It looks like a capital F, but with the top and middle lines slanted downward at an angle rather than sticking straight out, and with a dot to its left side.

-“That’s not a drawing, it’s barely even a doodle,” the black girl says.
+“That’s not a drawing, it’s barely even a doodle,” the Black girl says, causing the blonde to giggle.

 Terra ignores them and pulls a thumbtack out of his belt, where its pin pierced the looped stretch of leather.
-He pricks his finger with it, just enough to draw a drop of blood, and presses it against the underside of the paper, so that it would bleed through onto the rune he drew on it.
-As soon as his open wound touches the paper, it begins to prickle with renewed pain.
+He pricks his finger with it, just enough to draw a drop of blood, and presses it against the underside of the paper, so that it bleeds onto the rune he drew.
+As soon as the paper touches his open wound, it begins to prickle with renewed pain.

 “Ew, what’s wrong with you?
-Are you some kind of emo fre—” the blonde’s words trail off as she watches the blood seep through the paper and completely cover the rune.
-Her gaze suddenly becomes unfocused, and her eyelids droop closed.
-Her breathing slows until she’s fast asleep.
+Are you some kind of emo frea…” The blonde’s words trail off as she watches the blood seep through the paper faster and faster until it completely covers the rune.
+Her eyelids droop closed, and her breathing slows until she’s fast asleep.

-The other two follow suit, but Terra keeps his gaze on the Hispanic girl… or rather, the fae creature that’s pretending to be a Hispanic girl.
+The other two follow suit, but Terra keeps his gaze on the Latino girl… or rather, the fae creature disguised as one.

-Her eyes are the only ones that moved away from the rune as he pressed his blood to it.
-Now she studies him with her chin on her palm, one brow raised.
+Her eyes are the only ones that glanced away from the rune as he pressed his blood to it.
+Now she studies him with her chin on her palm.

 “You’re human,” she says at last.
 “How did you find me?
 Where did you learn that symbol, and how to use it?”